Carolina Maria de Jesus: Introduction

 In all, I find Momma Carolina’s journal,

-Child of the Dark (often wrongfully categorized as a memoir, which is not the same as a published diary: memoirs are recollections of one’s past from a single moment in the present, and the diary is firsthand accounts throughout one’s times, with accompanying dates.), to be a mandatory read for teastained women diarists for several salient reasons.
-Firstly, because it’s a journal kept by a DARK SKINNED Black woman.
-Let me explain.
-In the early days of creating Vagabroad it was 100% impossible to find images of a Black woman journaling that were not posed, sanitized stock photos of corporate Black women.
+On a lighter note (not that you need one), I remember, in the early days of creating Vagabroad it was 100% impossible to find images of a Black woman journaling that were not posed, sanitized stock photos of corporate Black women.
 In response to this, I intentionally made images of my journal between my splayed brown legs, in my nutmeg brown arms, and being beheld by my brown visage.
 It was important to me to affirm the journaling practice as an inheritance of Black women, and furthermore, VGB as a Black woman’s space.
 This has become all the more urgent as today, social media has furthered the agenda of featurism, texturism and colorism; amplifying the mulatto and predictably only declaring beautiful the dark skinned woman whose features are as European/Western as they can possibly be: desirable/ marketable body and features.
-There is a celebration and celebritization of the dark skinned woman ONLY when she is amnesiac of her history and adjacent to/ a tool of capitalist agendas.
+There tends to be a celebration and celebritization of the dark skinned Black woman ONLY when she is dislocated: amnesiac of her history and adjacent to/ a tool of capitalist agendas.
 Therefore, Carolina Maria de Jesus represents not only a witnessing against these layers of obsessions with whiteness, but also the weapon of the richly-melanated teastained woman’s recording and authorship against them in her private book.

 Next, de Jesus’ journal is required reading because it exemplifies the necessity of context in our journals.
 Context in the Black woman’s journal is the most honorable element/ tool of our entries, functioning as the setting of our journeys and the glue holding our entries together, pasting them to the times.
 Context in one’s diary fills in the factual things that should

 not be left to the imagination: What year is it?
 What faith/beluef system do you follow?
 Who is running for office?
 What is your ZIP Code?
 What street do you live on?
 What major protests are going on (Think of silver, right marches, Ferguson, millions March in New York City back in 2015 …)?
 What building was torn down?
+What laws have been created or repealed?
+What societies and foundations are counter to humanity?
 What city ordinance was passed?
 Who has been convicted of a crime or what major cases are transpiring (think Anita Hill, OJ Simpson, Menendez Brothers, The Central Park Five, Laci Peterson, Chris Watts)?
 What are major issues of your day (Think abortion rights, The OxyContin epidemic, mass incarceration or HIV/AIDS)?
 Is the bed under the window or next to the wall?
 What brand of tea or coffee was being drunk?
 What’s the weather doing?
 What laws are being passed?
 What day was the 14th of June that year?
 Context in our diaries helps our future self tell time well, also equipping our future self to ask substantial questions of our past self like “what was I doing at that time?”, “How did my Personal ideology at that time in my life influence my (non)participation in that protest?” or “how did my belief system impact how seriously I took this or that event/issue?” or “ Why were my feelings so lackadaisical at such a critical time period?”
 Context is how we are able to have a fuller picture that holds us accountable to our past and present lives.

 Finally, de Jesus’ journal is crucial to all of we teastained women because it preserves a firsthand account of a Black single mother whose children have different fathers.
 It requires no explanation that the Black single mother is a pariah in society, and unfortunately there are still echelons to “acceptance” when it comes to a Black single mother’s socioeconomic status and/ or if her children have different fathers.
 I will spare you a LONG rant on our society’s uniquely-expressed energetic and systemic vitriol reserved purely for Black single mothers.
 Violently, the world becomes a different/parallel universe for Black mothers raising their children alone, and Carolina Maria’s journal preserves narrations attesting to various levels of this truth.
 Today many of us are familiar with how Black single mothers are jutted into society’s underbelly like a subculture and low caste.
 They exist in a reality of dystopia many prefer to not know exists, and yet perhaps contribute to its sordid engineering whether via judgemental assumptions, ignorant statements, and most violent: outright neglect and ignoring of the Black woman raising children with no little to no true support.
 I believe this mirroring quality of de Jesus’ diary is key: If the reader is NOT a Black single mother they must assess how they would interact or exclude Carolina if she was in their social sphere today.
 Before you feel pathos for this slum-dwelling single mother of three who’s selling scrap metal to buy medicine that will cure her daughter of worms from infected food, assess how visible Black single mothers are to you in your daily life and the support you are ready to show them– or not and if not, then why.
 Momma Carolina’s journal may yield one to fall into the repetitive lingo applied to Black single mothers cyclically complimenting their strength and praising their ability to “do it all”-- a violent excuse to obey society’s command to isolate her as punishment for not maintaining her position as a partnered mother.